 - Use a window shade to block the sun from shining on your baby’s face.

 - Play relaxing music in the car.

 - Try to follow your baby’s regular feeding schedule.
-For example, if your baby is awake and ready for her usual feeding, you will want to take a break from traveling to feed her.
+For example, if your baby is awake and ready for feeding, you will want to take a break from traveling to feed him or her.

-- Unless your baby is sleeping, stop every hour to give him a break from sitting in the car seat and to change his diaper.
-You may want to give your baby a chance to move and stretch by placing him on a blanket outside.
-Also, while your baby is outside, be sure to protect him from the sun.
-Dress your baby in clothes that cover his body.
+- Unless your baby is sleeping, stop every hour to provide a break from sitting in the car seat and to change the diaper.
+You may want to give your baby a chance to move and stretch by placing them on a blanket outside.
+Also, while your baby is outside, be sure to provide protection from the sun.
+Dress your baby in clothes that cover the body.
 Newborns have delicate skin that can easily burn.

-- Once you have reached your destination, if possible, have your traveling companion drop you and your baby off at the door.
-Remember to set up a place to meet with your companion once the car is parked.
+- When you have reached your destination, if possible, have your traveling companion drop you and your baby off at the door.
+Remember to set up a place to meet with your companion when the car is parked.